-Compared to pre-liberation period, activities like fuelwood collection has increased by 80%.
+Compared to pre-liberation period, activities like fuel wood collection have increased by 80%.
 On the other hand, bamboo collection decreased by about 40% due to decline in bamboo stock.
 Agricultural activities have also flourished by about 50-60%.
 Hunting of wildlife and honey collection has decreased by more than 80% due to serious decline in the resources.